Open Regional Fund for South-East Europe – Energy Efficiency

 Countries: Albania, Bosnia and Herzegovina, Kosovo, Macedonia (FYR), Montenegro and Serbia and Croatia as model countries

 Overall term: 2008 to 2019

-The regional networks supported by the Open Regional Fund – Energy Efficiency (ORF-EE) independently share their experiences of implementing energy efficiency measures and address issues of common interest.
-In so doing, they contribute towards the more effective implementation of energy efficiency policies in their respective countries.
+The goal of the ORF-EE is to support energy and climate relevant political and civil society actors, through networks in South-Eastern Europe, in implementing required EU regulations.
+Regional networks supported by the ORF-EE share their experiences on implementation of energy efficiency and climate protection measures independently, and are empowered to address issues of common interest.
+In doing so they contribute towards a more effective implementation of these topics in their respective countries.